 The Chartered Institute of Taxation (CIOT), which was founded in 1930 and granted its Royal Charter in 1994, is a UK based professional body concerned with all aspects of taxation.
 The “Policy and Technical” section of the web site includes articles from CIOT’s monthly journal.
-Please note, however, that access to certain areas of the journal are restricted to members and subscribers.
 “Professional Standards” includes CIOT’s Professional Rules and Practice Guidelines well as a number of guidance documents intended for members but freely available on the site.
 Annual reports 2011 onwards are in the “About Us” section.
 The “Media Centre” has press releases, a blog and an HMRC weekly update.

 The web site of the European Commission’s Taxation and Customs Union Directorate-General includes links to European Union customs and taxation legislation on the Eur-Lex database; links to cases from the European Court of Justice on tax and customs matters; information documents, communications and reports.
-Under “Infringements” there are press releases concerning infringements.
+Under “Infringements” the section on European Court of Justice case law provides a catalogue of the case law on direct taxation and in the main areas of indirect taxation, i.e. VAT, car taxation, excise duties and capital duties.
 There is also a “Latest News” section for current developments

 Gray’s Inn Tax Chambers is a set of barristers’ chambers specialising in revenue law.
 The site includes articles written by members of chambers, and digests of court and tribunal cases in which members have been involved, most of them with links to full transcripts.